brean/ros2-turtlebot3-remote-pc-docker/README.md

 # ROS 2 foxy "REMOTE-PC" navigation in docker
-Note that you don't need to run the build script, the image is pushed to dockerhub, just run `docker-compose pull`!
+**Note that you don't need to run the build script, the image is pushed to dockerhub, just run `docker-compose pull`!**

 Run turtlebot3-navigation/cartographer in a local docker container so you can run it if you don't have Ubuntu 20.04 installed.

+If you also like to have a simulated robot in gazebo take a look at [ros-turtlebot3-gazebo](../ros-turtlebot3-gazebo)

 Don't forget to configure ROS_DOMAIN_ID (default 30) and TURTLEBOT3_MODEL (default burger)